 Information Security: Protection of information and information systems from unauthorized access, use, disclosure, disruption, modification or destruction in order to provide confidentiality, integrity and availability.

-Cyber Security: Prevention of damage to, protection of, and restoration of computers, electronic communications systems, electronic communications services, wire communication, and electronic communication, including information contained therein, to ensure its availability, integrity, authentication, confidentiality, and nonrepudiation.
+Cyber Security: Prevention of damage to, protection of, and restoration of computers, electronic communications systems, electronic communications services, wire communication, and electronic communication, including information contained therein, to ensure its availability, integrity, and confidentiality.

 Confidentiality: Preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information; alternatively, protection of sensitive information from unauthorized disclosure.
 A loss of confidentiality is the unauthorized disclosure of information.